lmoffereins/initials-default-avatar/readme.txt

 == Changelog ==

+= 2.0.4 =
+* Fixed a bug where getting the avatar's owner did not handle comment objects
+* Fixed a bug where avatars would be misidentified as the sample avatar

 = 2.0.3 =
 * Fixed a bug where getting the avatar's owner did not handle user objects